rbcorx/CarND-Behavioral-Cloning-P3/writeup_template.md

 * model.h5 containing a trained convolution neural network
 * preprocess.py containing the data preprocessing/augmentation pipeline and data generators
 * test.ipynb the notebook used for visualization and demonstration
+* report.html: html of the ipython notebook
+* run1.mp4: video of the run
 * writeup_report.md or writeup_report.pdf summarizing the results

 ####2.
 Submission includes functional code